marschmi/NGS2015_RMarkdown_Reproducibility/earth523_Feb02.md

 For example, all the above information could be stored in a *README* file

-#### 4. Make figures, tables, and statistics the results of scripts.
+## 4. Make figures, tables, and statistics the results of scripts.

 Using `inline code` can make the creation of tables much easier if the data changes!

-#### 5. Write code that uses relative paths.
+## 5. Write code that uses relative paths.

 Do not rely on hard-coded absolute paths (i.e. /Users/marschmi/Data/seq-data.csv or even ~/Data/seq-data.csv).

 Relative paths (i.e. Data/seq-data.csv) or command line arguments are better alternatives.

-#### 6. Always Set your seed
+## 6. Always Set your seed

 If there is any randomizations of data or simulations, use `set.seed()` in the first code chunk.

 <a href="http://kbroman.org/knitr_knutshell/pages/reproducible.html" target="_blank">Karl Broman</a> suggests to open R and type runif(1, 0, 10^8) and then paste the resulting large number into `set.seed()` in the first code chunk.
 If you do this, then the random aspects of your analysis should be repeated the same way.

-#### 6 Recommendations for reproducible research
-1. Encapsulate the full project into one directory that is supported with version control.
-2. Release your code and data.
-3. Document everything and use code as documentation!
-4. Make figures, tables, and statistics the results of scripts.
-5. Write code that uses relative paths.
-6. Always Set your seed.

 ***

 #### How can you revise your work flow?

-- Where you can introduce **robust** steps?
-- Where can you add **reproducible** steps?

-***

-#### Do you have ...
-1. <a href="https://www.rstudio.com/products/rstudio/download/" target="_blank">RStudio?</a>
-2. <a href="http://www.inside-r.org/download" target="_blank">R?</a>
-    + Please install these packages:
-        + `install.packages("knitr")`
-        + `install.packages("rmarkdown")`
-3. A <a href="https://github.com/" target="_blank">Github</a> account?
-4. <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">Git?</a>
-    + We may need to generate an SSH Key <a href="https://help.github.com/articles/generating-ssh-keys/" target="_blank">SSH key.</a>
-          + An **SSH key** is a way to identify a trusted computer without a password.
-          + We will come back to this if necessary.

-***
-> **Warm up discussion:**
 > 1. How do you currently keep track of versions of the same document for **(1) data analysis** and **(2) writing a paper/grant proposal**?
 > 2. When working with a collaborator simultaneously, how do you keep track of versions of the same document?

 ***

-# Before We Start
-The main page for the core lessons from the Software Carpentry Foundation can be found at <a href="http://software-carpentry.org/lessons/" target="_blank">http://software-carpentry.org/lessons/</a>

-The lesson here is based on Software Carpentry's core curriculum on git entitled **"Version Control with Git"** and is maintained by Ivan Gonzalez and Daisie Huang.

-The main lesson link can be found at <a href="http://swcarpentry.github.io//git-novice/" target="_blank">http://swcarpentry.github.io//git-novice/</a>

-# The scenario
+# A scenario
 Months ago, you submitted a scientific paper to a journal for publication and you’ve finally received your reviews back.
+The reviewers give your paper *minor revisions* and suggest that you **modify one of the first steps** in your data analysis and therefore re-create **every figure.**

-The deadline for the reviews is quickly approaching and you are working with your collaborators to make the deadline.
+The deadline for the reviews is quickly approaching and you do not have much time.
+How do you stack the cards in your favor?

-As the first author, you are re-running analyses in R and working with your collaborators on re-writing the paper as per the reviewers comments.
-For the written document, you’re quickly passing a word documentment back and forth and trying to keep up with each other to meet the deadline.
-In the midst of all of the changes to the document, a paragraph of the results is lost.
-Which version of the word document was it in?
-Which version of your code file were those analyses in?

-In this moment you are reminded of a time when you attended a Software Carpentry Workshop in January 2017.
-It was a busy time during the workshop and adjusting to the start of another semester.
-However, there was one thing you learned **always commit your changes to your GitHub repo with a meaningful commit.**  Since you've followed this principle during this process, you know you can rely on your commits and version control for finding those results!

-But how?

-## Some Key Words

-### Version Control

-*Version control* is a tool for managing changes to a set of files.
-Each set of changes creates a new *commit* of the files; the version control system allows users to recover old *commits* reliably, and helps manage conflicting changes made by different users.

-### Commit

-A *commit* records the current state of a set of files (a group of changes) in a *version control repository*.
-As a noun, the result of commiting, i.e. a recorded group of changes in a repository.
-If a *commit* contains changes to multiple files, all of the changes are recorded together.

-### Version Control Repository

-A *version control repository* is a storage area where a version control system stores the full history of commits of a project and information about who changed what, when.

-### Merge

-Multiple versions of a document can be *merged* into one.

 # Why version control?